holidayextras/holidayextras.github.com/README.md

 #### To Run

 ```
-npm start         # this will compiles, start jekyll and watch for changes
+npm start         # this will compile, start jekyll and watch for changes
 ```

 The Holiday Extras blog should now be running on your machine at http://localhost:4000/